OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/netapp_guide.md

 If you have an existing multipath configuration file please merge them together if possible.

-Please ensure you restart your multipath daemon to pick up the changes: `systemctl restart multipathd`
+You must restart your multipath daemon to pick up the changes: `systemctl restart multipathd`